Counselling & therapy to help with issues around gender identity, crossdressing and feminisation hypnosis - online and face to face

 Hypnotherapists use techniques that bring about deep relaxation or 'trance' - a natural and everyday state similar to daydreaming – during which the client is very responsive to suggestions beneficial to their health and wellbeing. h2 Hypnotherapy uses integrative hypnotherapy in association with other techniques such as Cognitive Behavioural Therapy (CBT), Neuro-linguistic Programming (NLP) and relaxation to help with a wide range of issues.
 We have experience helping many trans and questioning clients (and their partners).
 For the client affected by gender dysphoria, hypnotherapy can be used to complement treatment plans agreed with a GIC (or whilst awaiting their first appointment).
 It is of help both to the person affected and also their friends and family in the following ways

-• Support for the parents of a transgender child – helping them to deal with the anxiety, stress and depression which are commonly associated with Gender Dysphoria.
+Support for the parents of a transgender child – helping them to deal with the anxiety, stress and depression which are commonly associated with Gender Dysphoria.

-• Coping with discrimination and oppression by building resilience.
+Coping with discrimination and oppression by building resilience.

-• Working directly with sufferers with a range of issues including anxiety, stress, depression, loss of identity, sexuality, relationship issues, confidence, performance anxiety, insomnia and other health issues.
+Working directly with sufferers with a range of issues including anxiety, stress, depression, loss of identity, sexuality, relationship issues, confidence, performance anxiety, insomnia and other health issues.

-• Empowering the client by teaching them techniques such as relaxation, positive mental rehearsal and self-hypnosis to enable them to help themselves between sessions and achieve long term wellbeing once therapy has ended.
+Empowering the client by teaching them techniques such as relaxation, positive mental rehearsal and self-hypnosis to enable them to help themselves between sessions and achieve long term wellbeing once therapy has ended.

-• Enabling them to fully accept themselves and the integration of all aspects of their gender identity using Ego-state Therapy.
+Enabling them to fully accept themselves and the integration of all aspects of their gender identity using Ego-state Therapy.

-• Support during the ‘social gender role transition’ period (they are typically required to first live in their preferred gender identity full time for at least one year prior to having permanent gender-confirmation surgery.
+Support during the ‘social gender role transition’ period (they are typically required to first live in their preferred gender identity full time for at least one year prior to having permanent gender-confirmation surgery.

-• Hypnotic suggestions for ‘feminisation’ (see below) or ‘masculinisation’ behaviours.
+Hypnotic suggestions for ‘feminisation’ (see below) or ‘masculinisation’ behaviours.

-• Support dealing with the challenges of ‘coming out’ as transgender to family, friends and colleagues – finding the courage, self-confidence and resilience.
+Support dealing with the challenges of ‘coming out’ as transgender to family, friends and colleagues – finding the courage, self-confidence and resilience.

 Crossdressing and support for partners of crossdressers or transitioning

 It is estimated that maybe one in ten men crossdress at some stage of their lives.
 However, men who hide such aspects of their personality from their partner often do so out of fear of being judged, losing love or putting their relationship in jeopardy.
 Crossdressers are usually heterosexual men who find comfort in wearing in women's clothes.
-Unexpectantly discovering that a husband or boyfriend is a crossdresser can be a traumatic experience for a wife or partner.
-Inevitably, questions arise such as "does this mean he is gay (or bisexual)?" or "is he going to transition?".
-The future of the relationship may be questioned and the effect that crossdressing may have upon children, family and friends may need to be explored.
-It can be difficult to know where to turn to for support, advice, therapy or counselling.

-There are also many misconceptions about men who crossdress, such as: they are gay (the incidence of homosexuality or bisexuality among crossdressers is same as in the population in general); they don't like women (most men who crossdress are married); they do it for sexual gratification (although crossdressing is a sexual fetish for some, for the vast majority it is simply an exploration of feminine self-expression that makes them feel relaxed and helps them with stress); they always wear women's clothes (most may only dress up occasionally); they can be "cured" (it is not an illness); that a crossdresser is on a journey to gender transition (the drivers for crossdressing are not the same as for those with a gender dysphoria).
+There are many misconceptions about men who crossdress, such as: they are gay (the incidence of homosexuality or bisexuality among crossdressers is same as in the population in general); they don't like women (most men who crossdress are married and actually adore women); they do it for sexual gratification (although crossdressing is a sexual fetish for some, for the vast majority it is simply an exploration of feminine self-expression that makes them feel relaxed and helps them with stress); they always wear women's clothes (most may only dress up occasionally); they can be "cured" (it is not an illness); that a crossdresser is on a journey to gender transition (the drivers for crossdressing are not the same as for those with a gender dysphoria).

-However, for the partner and family it is not an easy thing to deal with and it is very common to experience feelings of despair, confusion and of have being deceived.
+For the partner and family it is not an easy thing to deal with and it is very common to experience feelings of despair, confusion and of have being deceived.
 The self-esteem of the partner may be impacted.
 It is therefore important to enable honest, open discussion and that partners are given help in terms of information and emotional support.
 The process of 'coming out' as a crossdresser is stressful for those concerned, however it is likely that this open disclosure has been the result of years of soul searching, frustration and anguish and has been made because of the love and trust that they have for the partner or loved-one.

 Feminisation hypnosis service